HNoodles/SimpleFileSystem/README.md

       - How will you free the indirect blocks?
         - This work is just like freeing direct blocks except that we should make sure that the inode does have indirect blocks by examining `inode.Indirect != 0`.
       - How will you update the inode table?
-        - The only value needs to be changed is `inode.Valid` according to the lazy strategy.
+        - The only value needs to be changed is `inode.Valid` due to the lazy strategy.
 After setting `Valid = 0`, just call `save_inode` to write the inode back to disk.

 6. To implement `FileSystem::stat`, you will need to locate the inode and return its size.